fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-fall-2024/classwork/classwork8.md

 * Inside this directory, create a file called `get_num.c`.
 In it, write a program solving the following problem.

-Write a program that prompts the user to enter a number between 0 and 100, and keeps prompting them as long as they enter numbers that are outside that range.
+Write a program that prompts the user to enter a number <= 0 and >= 100, and keeps prompting them as long as they enter numbers that are outside that range.
 If they don't enter a number, print a message saying so.
 Otherwise, once they do enter a number in the range, print it out with two decimal places. **You may